 Companies that had never done virtual training before 2020 have now been at it for a year.
 Many have seen that it can be as effective and engaging as face-to-face classes.
 If that hasn’t been the case for you, you might want to check out these tips.
 (I’ll have more for you next week!)
 Even though redesigning traditional classes for face-to-face delivery takes time and money, it makes your training available to more people—with the added benefit of saving money in the end.

-For years, I haven’t been able to attend conferences because of my disability, but now that many events have gone virtual, I don’t have to miss out.
+For years, I haven’t been able to attend conferences because of my disabilities, but now that many events have gone virtual, I don’t have to miss out.
 I’m excited to be attending my first Learning Solutions conference next month!

 I’ve been impressed by the creative solutions that organizers have come up with for the virtual events I’ve attended lately—from speed networking at TLDC’s Women of L&D conference to live translators at the recent International Summit of the Americas on Violence Against Indigenous Women.